 Mental Health Commission

-The National Disability Insurance Scheme (NDIS) provides support to eligible people with intellectual, physical, sensory, cognitive, and psychosocial disability.
+The National Disability Insurance Scheme (NDIS) provides support to eligible people with intellectual, physical, sensory, cognitive and psychosocial disability.
 The NDIS has been rolled out nationally across all states and territories and is now available to all eligible Australians.
-The NDIS roll out in all areas of Western Australia was complete as of 30 June 2020.
+The NDIS roll-out in all areas of Western Australia was complete as of 30 June 2020.

-The Department of Communities, Office of Disability is the lead Western Australian State Government agency working with the Commonwealth and National Disability Insurance Agency (NDIA) to negotiate the WA NDIS full-scheme bilateral agreement.
+The Department of Communities Office of Disability is the lead Western Australian State Government agency responsible for governance arrangements related to the NDIS.

 The Office will also have a role in informing and advising government on the experiences between Western Australians with disability, their families and carers and the National Disability Insurance Scheme (NDIS).

-Disability Support for Older Australians (DSOA)
+Disability Support for Older Australians

 The Disability Support for Older Australians (DSOA) Program replaced the Commonwealth Continuity of Support (CoS) Program on 1 July 2021.
 The DSOA Program is only open to existing CoS clients.
 It provides support to vulnerable older people with disability who are not eligible for the NDIS.